Mottistone: Geography

 Mottistone Down is a Site of Special Scientific Interest north of Mottistone, and covering 31.4 ha; it adjoins the Brighstone Down, the central part of the ridge.
 Most of the area is owned by the National Trust, including the manor, down and cottages, and is biologically important due to its chalk and neutral grasslands.

 Today

 Public transport is provided by Southern Vectis buses on route 12.

-The church of St Peter and St Paul's hosts part of an annual Christmas Tree festival (the Brighstone Christmas Tree Festival) that has become very popular.
+The church of St Peter and St Paul's, founded ~12th century, hosts part of an annual Christmas Tree festival (the Brighstone Christmas Tree Festival).